 Under our maintenance program, customers are eligible to receive unspecified upgrades when and if available, downloadable training courses and online support.
 We recognize maintenance revenue ratably over the maintenance contract periods.
-Maintenance revenue increased 36% during the three months ended July 31, 2008, as compared to the same period of the prior fiscal year.
-Approximately 27 points of the 36% increase was due to increases in program enrollment and approximately 9 points of the increase was due to higher net revenue per maintenance seat for the three months ended July 31, 2008 as compared to the same period of the prior fiscal year.
-As a percentage of total net revenue, maintenance revenue was 29% and 25% for the three months ended July 31, 2008 and 2007, respectively.
+Maintenance revenue increased 31% during the three months ended October 31, 2008, as compared to the same period of the prior fiscal year.
+Approximately 27 points of the 31% increase was due to increases in program enrollment and approximately 4 points of the increase was due to higher net revenue per maintenance seat for the three months ended October 31, 2008 as compared to the same period of the prior fiscal year.
+As a percentage of total net revenue, maintenance revenue was 31% and 26% for the three months ended October 31, 2008 and 2007, respectively.

-Maintenance revenue increased 34% during the six months ended July 31, 2008, as compared to the same period of the prior fiscal year.
-Approximately 25 points of the 34% increase was due to increases in program enrollment and approximately 9 points of the increase was due to higher net revenue per maintenance seat for the six months ended July 31, 2008 as compared to the same period of the prior fiscal year.
-As a percentage of total net revenue, maintenance revenue was 28% and 25% for the six months ended July 31, 2008 and 2007, respectively.
+Maintenance revenue increased 33% during the nine months ended October 31, 2008, as compared to the same period of the prior fiscal year.
+Approximately 26 points of the 33% increase was due to increases in program enrollment and approximately 7 points of the increase was due to higher net revenue per maintenance seat for the nine months ended October 31, 2008 as compared to the same period of the prior fiscal year.
+As a percentage of total net revenue, maintenance revenue was 29% and 25% for the nine months ended October 31, 2008 and 2007, respectively.
 Our maintenance program, available to most customers worldwide, continues to attract new and renewal customers by providing them with a cost effective and predictable budgetary option to obtain the productivity benefits of our new releases and enhancements when and if released during the term of their contracts.
-We expect maintenance revenue to continue to increase both in absolute dollars and as a percentage of total net revenue as a result of increased program enrollment, which at July 31, 2008 consisted of more than 1.6 million users; however, we expect these growth rates to be lower than in the past.
+Total program enrollment at October 31, 2008 consisted of nearly 1.7 million users.
+Although we continue to expect year over year growth in maintenance revenue in the fourth fiscal quarter of 2009, we expect that maintenance revenue will be negatively affected by a slowing economy.

-Aggregate backlog at July 31, 2008 and January 31, 2008 was \$591.4 million and \$521.5 million, respectively, of which \$562.6 million and \$506.1 million, respectively, represented deferred revenue and \$28.8 million and \$15.4 million, respectively, related to current software license product orders that had not yet shipped at the end of each respective period.
+Aggregate backlog at October 31, 2008 and January 31, 2008 was \$505.4 million and \$521.5 million, respectively, of which \$499.4 million and \$506.1 million, respectively, represented deferred revenue and \$6.0 million and \$15.4 million, respectively, related to current software license product orders that had not yet shipped at the end of each respective period.
 Deferred revenue consists primarily of deferred maintenance revenue.
 To a lesser extent, deferred revenue consists of deferred license and other revenue derived from Autodesk Buzzsaw and Autodesk Constructware services, consulting services and deferred license sales.
 Backlog from current software license product orders that we have not yet shipped consists of orders for currently available licensed software products from customers with approved credit status and may include orders with current ship dates and orders with ship dates beyond the current fiscal period.
+We reduced aggregate backlog significantly during the quarter ended October 31, 2008.
+Backlog related to current software license product orders that had not shipped at the end of the quarter decreased by \$22.8 million during the third fiscal quarter, from \$28.8 million at July 31, 2008 to \$6.0 million at October 31, 2008.
+This backlog decrease had the effect of increasing revenue in the third quarter of fiscal 2009.